segmentio/segment-docs/src/connections/warehouses/faq.md

 For self-serve and free customers, we do not currently support the ability to select which events — or properties of events — get synced into your warehouse.

 ## Can we add, tweak, or delete some of the tables?

 You have full admin access to your Segment Warehouse.
-However, please don’t tweak or delete tables Segment generated tables, as this may cause problems for our systems that upload new data.
+However, please don't tweak or delete tables Segment generated tables, as this may cause problems for our systems that upload new data.

 If you want to join across additional datasets, feel free to create and upload additional tables.

 ## Can we transform or clean up old data to new formats or specs?

-This is a common question if the data you’re collecting has evolved over time.
-For example, if you used to track the event `Signup` but now track `Signed Up`, you’d probably like to merge those two tables to make querying simple and understandable.
+This is a common question if the data you're collecting has evolved over time.
+For example, if you used to track the event `Signup` but now track `Signed Up`, you'd probably like to merge those two tables to make querying simple and understandable.

-We don’t currently have a good way to let you define versions or transformations of the data as your data collection spec changes.
-Some customers have used [Redshift Views](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_VIEW.html) to combine different events.
-In the meantime, we’re looking into ways we can let you do this simply within our interface – [open to suggestions](/contact) as to how you’d prefer we do it!
+Segment does not have a way to update the event data in the context of your warehouse to retroactively merge the tables created from changed events.
+Instead, you can create a "materialized" view of the unioned events.
+This is supported in [Redshift](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_VIEW.html), [Postgres](https://www.postgresql.org/docs/9.3/rules-materializedviews.html), [Snowflake](https://docs.snowflake.net/manuals/sql-reference/sql/create-view.html), and others, but may not be available in _all_ warehouses.

+Protocols customers can also use [Transformations](/docs/protocols/transformations/) to change events at the source, which applies to all cloud-mode destinations (destinations that receive data from the Segment servers) _including_ your data warehouse.
+Protocols Transformations offer an excellent way to quickly resolve implementation mistakes and help transition events to a Segment spec.

+> **Note**: Transformations are currently limited to event, property and trait name changes, and do **not** apply to historical data.

 ## How do I find my source slug?

-Your source slug can be found in the URL when you’re looking at the source destinations page or live debugger.
+Your source slug can be found in the URL when you're looking at the source destinations page or live debugger.
 The URL structure will look like this:

 `https://segment.com/[my-workspace]/sources/[my-source-slug]/overview`

 ## How fresh is the data in Segment Warehouses?

 Your data will be available in Warehouses within 24-48 hours.
 The underlying Redshift datastore has a subtle tradeoff between data freshness, robustness, and query speed.
 For the best experience we need to balance all three of these.

 Real-time loading of the data into Segment Warehouses would cause significant performance degradation at query time because of the way Redshift uses large batches to optimize and compress columns.
 To optimize for your query speed, reliability, and robustness, our guarantee is that your data will be available in Redshift within 24 hours.

-As we improve and update our ETL processes and optimize for SQL query performance downstream, the actual load time will vary, but we’ll ensure it’s always within 24 hours.
+As we improve and update our ETL processes and optimize for SQL query performance downstream, the actual load time will vary, but we'll ensure it's always within 24 hours.

 ## What if I want to add custom data to my warehouse?